Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #statistics, #probability-distributions.exponential-distribution, #poisson-process

-## Define the Laplace distribution and describe its PDF.
+## Define the Laplace distribution and describe its PDF

 The Laplace distribution, also known as the double exponential distribution, is a continuous probability distribution that can be used to model differences between two independent exponentially distributed variables.
 It is expressed by the following probability density function (PDF):